It’s Almost Time for Teacher Appreciation Week, May 3-7

 Encourage Community Support

-Teachers and schools are a vital part of their communities—beyond education, schools often host community-wide events, provide meals to students in need, among other things.
-But they also need the support of their communities: Multiple studies have shown that family involvement in a child’s education can be a huge help to both teachers and students.
+Teachers and schools are a vital part of their communities.
+Beyond educating, schools often host community-wide events and provide meals to students in need.
+To do so, they need help and support from their communities.
+Multiple studies have shown that family involvement in a child’s education can be a huge boost to both teachers and students.
 Teacher Appreciation Week is a great time for administrators to rally their parents, students, and their communities to show support.

 Support needs to go beyond simple gestures of thanks, however.
-A study published in the Journal of Human Resources found that the improvement to student success from family engagement is equal to the school having an additional budget of $1,000 per student.
+A study published in The Journal of Human Resources found that the improvement to student success spurred by family engagement is equal to the school having an additional budget of $1,000 per student.
 In fact, studies have repeatedly shown that community and parental involvement makes an enormous impact on student success.
 However, teachers often find it difficult to get much-needed support.
 Busy parents might not know how to pitch in, and teachers might not know how to ask for help.

-Organizations such as the national PTA can help teachers and school districts reach out to parents.
-One successful model promoted by the group is Three for Me, an initiative that asks family members to pledge three hours a year to volunteering at school, home or in the community, and family members can offer more time if they have it.
+Organizations such as the National PTA can help offer suggestions and support.
+One successful model used by the National PTA is Three For Me, an initiative that asks family members to pledge three hours to volunteer.
+The hours can be done at school, at home, or in the community, and family members can offer more time if they have it.
 Schools can make a list of tasks they need done and let parents who’ve signed the Three For Me pledge pick assignments.

 Even if your school doesn’t have a similar initiative, you can start small in your own classroom.
-Make a list of supplies you need or tasks family members can do, and send these lists home with your students, email them out to families, or both.
+Make a list of supplies you need or tasks family members can do.
+You can send these lists home with your students, email them out to families, or both.
 Some tasks families can take on include:

 Go for That Master’s Degree